 - File a petition for an accounting with the court.

-- Hire an independent party to conduct a review of the actions taken by the trustee and the trust accounting.
+- Additionally, hire an independent party to conduct a review of the actions taken by the trustee and the trust accounting.

 - File an objection with the court alleging that the trustee is breaching his or her fiduciary duties by stealing from the estate.

-- File a petition with the court to compel the trustee to produce a copy of the trust document.
+- Additionally, file a petition with the court to compel the trustee to produce a copy of the trust document.

 - Seek removal of the trustee under the California probate code or the terms of the trust.